 Change the first and second paragraphs as follows:

-If a non-AP STA receives an MU-RTS Trigger frame, the non-AP STA shall commence the transmission of a CTS frame response at the SIFS time boundary after the end of a received PPDU when all the following conditions are met:
+If a non-AP STA receives an MU-RTS Trigger frame, and the following two conditions are met:

-— The MU-RTS Trigger frame has one of the User Info fields addressed to the non-AP STA.
-The User Info field is addressed to a non-AP STA if the AID12 subfield is equal to the 12 LSBs of the AID of the STA and the MU-RTS Trigger frame is sent by the AP with which the non-AP STA is associated or by the AP corresponding to the transmitted BSSID if the non-AP STA is associated with an AP corresponding to a nontransmitted BSSID and has indicated support for receiving Control frames with TA field set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the non-AP STA transmits.
+— The MU-RTS Trigger frame has one of the User Info fields addressed to the non-AP STA, where the User Info field is addressed to a non-AP STA if the AID12 subfield is equal to the 12 LSBs of the AID of the STA and the MU-RTS Trigger frame is sent by the AP with which the non-AP STA is associated or by the AP corresponding to the transmitted BSSID if the non-AP STA is associated with an AP corresponding to a nontransmitted BSSID and has indicated support for receiving Control frames with TA field set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the non-AP STA transmits.

 — The UL MU CS condition indicates that the medium is idle (see 26.5.2.5 (UL MU CS mechanism)).

+And the non-AP STA is not NSTR limited, then the STA shall commence the transmission of a CTS frame response at the SIFS time boundary after the end of a received PPDU.

+If the first two conditions are met, but the non-AP STA is NSTR limited, then then the STA may commence the transmission of a CTS frame response at the SIFS time boundary after the end of a received PPDU

-Otherwise, the non-AP STA shall not send a CTS frame response. (#1492)
+Otherwise, the non-AP STA shall not send a CTS frame response following the receipt of an MU-RTS Trigger frame. (#1492)

 TGbe editor: Within TGbe Draft D0.4, add a new subclause and editing instruction to modify the text in subclause 26.5.2.3.2 Conditions for not responding with an HE TB PPDU, as shown: